-Earth and Space Standards Crosscutting Concepts & Background Information for Educators 3.E1U1.4 Construct an explanation describing how the Sun is the primary source of energy impacting Earth systems.
-Crosscutting Concepts: Patterns, Cause and Effect, Scale, Proportion and Quantity; Systems and System Models; Energy and Matter; Structure and Function; Stability and Change Background Information: All Earth processes are the result of energy flowing and matter cycling within and among Earth's systems.
+Earth and Space Standards Crosscutting Concepts & Background Information for Educators originates from the sun and from Earth's interior. $4(179-180)$ Earth's major systems are the geosphere (solid and molten rock, soil, and sediments), the hydrosphere (water and ice), the atmosphere (air), and the biosphere (living things, including humans).
+These systems interact in multiple ways to affect Earth's surface materials and processes. $4(181)$ Light also transfers energy from place to place.
+For example, energy radiated from the sum Construct an explanation describing how the Sun is the Patterns, Cause and Effect, Scale, Proportion and Quantity; Systems and System Models; Energy and Matter; Structure and Function; Stability and Change Background Information: Radiation from the Sun heats the Earth's surface2 (p 24).
+All Earth processes are the result of energy flowing and matter cycling within and among Earth's systems.
 This energy originates from the sun and from Earth's interior.
-4 (179-180) Earth's major systems are the geosphere (solid and molten rock, soil, and sediments), the hydrosphere (water and ice), the atmosphere (air), and the biosphere (living things, including humans).
-These systems interact in multiple ways to affect Earth's surface materials and processes.
-4 (181)
+(179-180) Earth's major systems are the geosphere (solid and molten rock, soil, and sediments), the hydrosphere (water and ice), the atmosphere (air), and the biosphere (living things, including humans).
+These systems interact in multiple ways to affect Earth's surface materials and processes.(181) Light also transfers energy from place to place.
+For example, energy radiated from the sun is transferred to Earth by light.
+When this light is absorbed, it warms Earth's land, air, and